 The decision to cancel or postpone rests entirely with the senior instructor at Surf Sanctuary.

-Customer cancellations inside of the cancellation period above for any reason are not eligible for a refund and will be liable for the full cost of the lesson
+Customer cancellations and reschedules inside of the cancellation period above for any reason are not eligible for a refund and will be liable for the full cost of the lesson